iworks/5o5-results-archive/readme.txt

 = Does this theme support any plugins? =

-opi-jobs includes support for WooCommerce and for Infinite Scroll in Jetpack.
+5o5-results-archive includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==